cortexlabs/cortex/examples/pytorch/image-classifier/README.md

 live     1            1           1           12s           -
 ```

-The output above indicates that one replica of the API was requested and one replica is available to serve predictions.
+The output above indicates that one replica of the API was requested and is available to serve predictions.
 Cortex will automatically launch more replicas if the load increases and spin down replicas if there is unused capacity.

 ## Serve real-time predictions

+We can use `curl` to test our prediction service:

 ```bash
 $ cortex get classifier